jsd4026/tableland-partners-copilot/docs/setup-mode-instructions.md

 Instruct user: "🎉 Setup Complete!
 Now update your Project Instructions to switch from Setup Mode to Operational Mode."

-Provide the Operational Mode instructions from the Guide (Section: ADDITIONAL NOTES / Operational Mode) using the step-by-step format for how to swap them.
+Provide the Operational Mode switch instructions from the Guide using the step-by-step format.
 ```